okube-ai/laktory/docs/concepts/models/pipeline.md

 <img src="/../../images/pl_diagram.png" alt="data pipeline" width="400"/>

 A pipeline is structured as a sequence of nodes.
-Each node generates a dataframe by reading a source, applying transformations, and optionally writing the output to a sink.
+Each node generates a Spark or Polars dataframe by reading a source, applying transformations, and optionally writing the output to a sink.

 <img src="/../../images/pl_node_diagram.png" alt="pipeline node" width="400"/>